Choosing change strategy for ISO/IEC 33014

 Abstract

-The ISO/IEC 33014.2013 [1] standard on process improvement includes a core activity called ‘identify the overall change strategy’, which includes selecting a change strategy among the many available.
-This selection can be carried out using the ImprovAbility model [2] in which there is a framework of how to select change strategy.
-The framework contains 10 different change strategies to choose from.
+In the newly published ISO/IEC 33014.2013 [1] standard there is a strategic activity called “Identify the overall change strategy” that includes selecting a change strategy “from among a myriad of available change models”.
+The book [2] on the ImprovAbility model describes a framework of how to select change strategy.
+There are 10 different change strategies to choose from.
 But which ones are chosen in practice?
-To answer that, we have analyzed data from 134 assessments in 129 organizations that have used the framework.
-We give a ranking of strategies chosen, and we analyze how they adapt the change strategy to their specific conditions.
-We conclude that the most often recommended organizational change strategy is optionality followed by three other strategies: specialist-driven, production-organized, and learning-driven.
+To answer that we have analysed data from 49 assessments in 44 organizations that have used the framework.
+We give a ranking of strategies chosen and we analyse how they adapt the change strategy to their specific conditions.
+We conclude that the most often recommended organizational change strategy is Optionality followed by three other strategies: Socializing, Learning-driven, and Specialist-driven.

 Original languageEnglish